 Driving is a Privilege, Not a Right

 Driving is not a constitutional right.
 You get your drivers license based on the skills you have and the rules you agree to follow.
 After you get your driving license you must continue to demonstrate your ability to drive safely on the road.
 If you fail to demonstrate this ability, you will be issued traffic tickets, or even have your license suspended or revoked.
 No one has more right to the road than anyone else.
-If you're going to drive, you owe it to the other drivers and yourself to operate the vehicle in a safe manner.
+If you're going to drive, you owe it to the other roadway users and yourself to operate the vehicle in a safe manner.